japrada/TestChallenge/README.md

 - Multivalor

-- Change the order of the options before sending the question (?desordenar_opciones? field of the JSON definition file, optional, defaults to 'true')
+- Change the order of the options before sending the question ("desordenar_opciones" field of the JSON definition file, optional, defaults to 'true')

 ### 3.13.
 What improvements/enhancements could be made to the application?